Tom Kleinschmidt: Professional career

-After graduation, Kleinschmidt was not drafted in the 1995 NBA Draft.
+After graduation, Kleinschmidt was not drafted in the 1995 NBA draft.
 He went to training camp with the Seattle SuperSonics but was among the final cuts.
 He then played for the Chicago Rockers of the Continental Basketball Association during the 1995–96 season, where he averaged 13.3 points per game and made the CBA All-Rookie second team.

 From there, Kleinschmidt played in Japan, Italy and Venezuela, with his best years coming in the Japanese Super League for Bosch, Mitsubishi and Toshiba.
 He led the Super League in scoring twice during his time there.

 Coaching career

 After the conclusion of his professional career, Kleinschmidt sought to enter coaching.
 He became Director of Basketball Operations in 2009 at his alma mater under head coach Jerry Wainwright, but was released when Wainwright was fired at the end of the 2009–10 season.
 He became a volunteer assistant at York High School in 2010, then became head coach in June 2011.
 In April 2012, Kleinschmidt left York to return to his alma mater to become the head basketball coach at Gordon Tech High School which changed its name in July 2014 to DePaul College Prep.
+Kleinschmidt's DePaul Prep won three consecutive Illinois state championships in different divisions from 2023 to 2025.